GreptimeTeam/docs/docs/greptimecloud/usage-&-billing/request-capacity-unit.md

+---
+description: Introduces the calculation algorithms for request capacity units (WCU and RCU) and provides tips for optimizing CU usage.
+---

 # Request Capacity Unit

 This document introduces the calculation algorithms for request capacity units.
 To monitor your service usage, you can visit the [GreptimeCloud Console](https://console.greptime.cloud/).